Package 'propop'

 • acq: rate of acquisition of Swiss citizenship.

-• emi: rate of people emigrating abroad.
+• emi_int: rate of people emigrating abroad.

 • mig_sub: within canton net migration.
 Useful to account for movements between different subregions (e.g., municipalities).
 This argument is optional.